Carlo-Defilippis/Fitness_Tracker/README.md

 # Fitness Tracker

 Fitness Tracker is a Semantic and MongoDB application that allows users to add work outs and track them via a graph system.
-The backend technologies Node, Express, and MongoDB.
+The backend technologies include Node, Express, and MongoDB.

 ![Fitness Chart](https://raw.githubusercontent.com/Carlo-Defilippis/Fitness_Tracker/master/models/fitness.png)